JoniVR/VerticalCardSwiper/README.md

     func didScroll(verticalCardSwiperView: VerticalCardSwiperView) {

-        // Tells the delegate when the user scrolls through the cards.
+        // Tells the delegate when the user scrolls through the cards (optional).
     }
 }
 ```